National Forest Programme

 National forest programme (NFP)

-Almost two decades ago, the Intergovernmental Panel on Forests (IPF) provided a setting for countries to debate and formally recognize the importance of a comprehensive forest policy framework for achieving sustainable forest management (SFM).
+More than two decades ago, the Intergovernmental Panel on Forests (IPF) provided a setting for countries to debate and formally recognize the importance of a comprehensive forest policy framework for achieving sustainable forest management (SFM).
 Through the IFP, which was in operation from 1995–1997, countries agreed on a common approach known as national forest programmes (NFPs), and adopted a set of principles designed to guide NFP development and implementation.
-Today, NFP processes are under way in more than 130 countries.
+Today, NFP processes are under way in more than 160 countries.

 The term “national forest programme” does not refer to one specific programme.
 It actually incorporates a wide range of approaches that can contribute to the formulation, planning and implementation of forest policy at national and subnational levels.
 As one of the most important outcomes of international forest policy dialogue, this means that NFP is applicable to all countries and to all types of forests.